 Posted by Jess Spaull, SAP SuccessFactors Consultant

-This will be the first installment of my three-part blog series on Migrating Data into SAP’s SuccessFactors Employee Central (EC), which will be delivered over the next few months.
-This is aimed at on-premise SAP ERP HCM customers embarking on their journey to the cloud.
+This post will be the first installment of my three-part blog series on Migrating Data into SAP’s SuccessFactors Employee Central (EC), parts two and three will be delivered over the next few months.
+These blog posts are aimed at those embarking on their journey from on-premise SAP ERP HCM to the cloud.

-I wish to help those who are on their first EC project and who may not be as fortunate as I was to have experienced people around me, guiding along the way with helpful insights.
+These articles will help those who are on their first EC project and who may not have experienced people around to guide them through the process.
 I hope you find this series useful.

 The following topics will be covered in this series: